devRael1/discordjs-antispam/README.md

 * Add and Test: `Mass Mentions System`
 * Add and Test: `Emojis excessifs System`
 * ✅ Bypass Bots for All Systems *(Can be enabled or Disabled)*
-* Finish the Example for README.md
 * Take screenshots of the module and add them to the README.md
-* Complete ⚙️ AntiSpam Client Options
+* ✅ Complete ⚙️ AntiSpam Client Options
 * ✅ Find a method to clear cache for a guild when the cache is too big.
 * Create docs for the module